-Our singalong songbook is now being marketed and distributed exclusively online, reducing delivery time to no more than a day and cutting the price by about half.
+Our singalong songbook is now being marketed and distributed exclusively online, reducing delivery time to no more than a day and cutting the price by nearly half.

 (Check our new ad in the lefthand column.)